jupyterhub/jupyterhub/docs/source/reference/server-api.md

 In summary, the steps involved while managing servers on behalf of users are:

-1. get user information from `/user/:name`
+1. Get user information from `/user/:name`.
-2. the server model includes a `ready` state to tell you if it's ready
+2. The server model includes a `ready` state to tell you if it's ready.
-3. if it's not ready, you can follow up with `progress_url` to wait for it
+3. If it's not ready, you can follow up with `progress_url` to wait for it.
-4. if it is ready, you can use the `url` field to link directly to the running server
+4. If it is ready, you can use the `url` field to link directly to the running server.

-The example below demonstrates starting and stopping servers via the JupyterHub API, including waiting for them to start via the Progress API and waiting for them to stop via polling the user model.
+The example below demonstrates starting and stopping servers via the JupyterHub API, including waiting for them to start via the progress API and waiting for them to stop by polling the user model.

 ```{literalinclude} ../../../examples/server-api/start-stop-server.py
 :language: python